steveicarus/iverilog/README.md

 system and C/C++ compilation should be able to build the source distribution with little effort.
 Some actual programming skills are not required, but helpful in case of problems.

-> If you are building on Windows, see the mingw.txt file.

 ### Compile Time Prerequisites